Leon3cs/ArrayListInC/README.md

 # Linked List In C
-A simulation of the properties of a Linked List written in C
+A simulation of the properties of an ArrayList written in C

 A bunch of features were added to allow the user to interact with the list such as: